-Anyway, she finally left me alone so I could eat in peace (she was off attempting to shower or something stupid like that).
+Anyway, she finally left me alone so I could eat in peace (she was off attempting to shower or something stupid like that while my father dozed on the couch).
 I realized that she’d left out the yogurt carton, and being the good son that I am, I grabbed it off the counter (she hadn’t locked the gate, silly woman) and went to put it back.
 But then, I had an idea.

 See, my dad has been forcing me to watch some weird science show called Cosmos.
 I humor him because he keeps telling me it’s awesome, but really it’s just a bunch of colors and music and the occasional weird looking cartoon.
 But it got me in the mood to do some science experiments.
 I decided to try one right now.
 I brought the yogurt carton into the living room and sat with it on the couch while my parents got dressed in the next room.
 I contemplated the best kind of experiment one could do with a tub of yogurt.
 And I suddenly had it!
 Why not see if one could BATHE in it??
 YES!

 It was my EUREEKA moment!
 I slathered that stuff all over me, making sure to taste it as I went.
 I washed my hair and face, and when I looked up, the she-beast was standing there with a look of rage upon her face.
 I very kindly offered her some of my yo-soap, but she started screaming like a banshee and grabbed me off the couch in no time flat!
 Within seconds, I was thrown into a luke-warm bathtub with NO TOYS.
 Like a PEASANT.